 How many simultaneous users can BigBlueButton support

-As of BigBlueButton 2.4, we recommend no single sessions exceed one hundred and fifty users (150) users.
+As of BigBlueButton 2.5, we recommend no single sessions two-hundred (200) users.

 Members of our community periodically host stress tests for BigBlueButton, which gives others a data point on what a particular server was able to handle.
 Take any stress test with a grain of salt.
 There are many variables at play:

 - Server: CPU memory, disk space, and bandwidth

 - Usage scenarios (# of webcams and use of desktop sharing)

 - Upstream bandwidth from clients

 - Version of BigBlueButton

 The scalability of a BigBlueButton session also depends on what media users are sharing in a session.
 If you have a session with 20 users and all sharing their webcam, this scenario will generate 400 streams (20 incoming streams to the server and 380 outgoing streams).
 Alternatively, if in the same session there is only one person (the instructor) sharing their webcam, there will be 20 streams (1 incoming and 19 outgoing).

 If you have a session with 20 users and all share their microphones, there will be 20 two-way audio stream being mixed by in real-time by FreeSWITCH.
 Alternatively, if only one user (the instructor) shares their microphone and 19 join Listen Only, then there is only one stream mixed by FreeSWITCH (less CPU), and 19 one way streams shared to the user.